FIN392/Batch/Functions/README.md

 ## How to use them?

 Easy, just copy and paste the function in your script.
-You can see a example of how to use it.
+You can see an example of how to use it at the beginning of the file.

 ```batch
 :: Example of using the function